jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/040-skating.md

 ---
-title: Play all over
+title: Skate around the fretboard
-slug: play-all-over
+slug: skating
-abstract: Skating around the entire range of the instrument.
+abstract: Ranging freely over the entire instrument.
 ---

 Once we can play a melody on both one string and across strings,